Television's Representation of Childfree Women Sucks

 Mary tells Dick she can't have children.
 When he asks why, she replies "Because I hate them."

 Since the show paints Mary as a relatively fucked up person, it's hard to separate this hatred of children from that damage.
 Her backstory of childhood neglect gives viewers a convenient way to invalidate unpopular statements like the one above.
-TV writers love to give female characters a mental illness, horrible childhood, unresolved trauma, or some other personality disorder that make their hatred of children understandable.
+TV writers love to give female characters a mental illness, horrible childhood, unresolved trauma, or some other personality disorder that justifies their hatred of children understandable.
 It's more excusable – although still highly stigmatized – for a woman to forgo motherhood because she feels unfit.
 If a character is given a history of mental instability, viewers have an easy way of rationalizing any unpopular or challenging behavior.
 This stereotype perpetuates the false idea that there is something "wrong" with people who don't want children.

 Another example of this archetype is found on "Seinfeld," a show where every character is a social malcontent with a host of personality disorders.
 I always liked Elaine Benes (Julia Louis-Dreyfus), the only female character on the show who could have easily been written with a heap of lame gendered stereotypes but isn't.
 Elaine enjoys casual sex, openly discusses masturbation and female contraception, and always makes sure her opinions are heard.
 She's a character who isn't afraid of being seen; in fact, she demands to be seen.
 She's one of my all-time favorites but like every character on the show, she's not exactly a sterling member of society.